Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **A Neural-Symbolic Approach to Natural Language Understanding;** Zhixuan Liu et al
 - **Fast Few-shot Debugging for NLU Test Suites;** Christopher Malon et al
 - **Shedding New Light on the Language of the Dark Web;** Youngjin Jin et al
-- **Training language models to follow instructions with human feedback;** Long Ouyang et al; Directly use RL to train language generation models according to the human feedback.
 - **Machine-in-the-Loop Rewriting for Creative Image Captioning;** Vishakh Padmakumar, He He
 - **Describing Differences between Text Distributions with Natural Language;** Ruiqi Zhong et al
 - **The Dangers of Underclaiming: Reasons for Caution When Reporting How NLP Systems Fail;** Samuel R. Bowman